onsenix12/evonik-dashboard/README.md

 Then open `http://localhost:5500/index.html`.

 - **Nothing updates after a while**: Click `🔄 Reset Demo` on the hub to restore initial state.
+- **Charts not rendering**: Ensure you are online (Chart.js CDN).
+If offline, add a local Chart.js script include.

 ---